 Further, if you have any problems, it’s unlikely that the conversion or parts will be under warranty, and fixing the van may require more work and money than you expect.
 If the vehicle is still under warranty, that’s great.
 Just be sure to contact the manufacturer to make sure the warranty is transferable.

-With used vans, particularly the Sprinter, rust is the most commonly talked about issue, but it’s not the only one to pay attention to.
+With used vans, particularly used Sprinter vans, rust is the most commonly talked about issue, but it’s not the only one to pay attention to.

 Tips for Buying a Used Van